Primechain/primechain-api-docs/docs/usecases/bank_guarantee.md

 ## 2. Decrypt, verify and retrieve a bank guarantee from the blockchain
 To retrieve a bank guarantee from the blockchain, use `post /api/v1/decrypt_download_data` and pass these values:
 1. the id of the transaction in which the encrypted data and tag were published to the DATA_MASTERLIST stream
-2. the id of the transaction in which the digital signature, hash and the issuers's primechain address were published to the DATA_SIGNSTURE_MASTERLIST stream
+2. the id of the transaction in which the digital signature, hash and the issuers's primechain address were published to the DATA_SIGNATURE_MASTERLIST stream
 3. The AES password
 4. The Initialization Vector (IV)